-As a member of the LAPFF, the Fund has active engagement with its underlying investments, this engagement is supplemented by the work of the WPP.
+As a member of the LAPFF, the Fund has active engagement with its underlying investments.
+In the future, due to the pooling of investments, this engagement will be supplemented by the work of the WPP.
 The Fund is committed to working proactively with WPP and its providers to improve the levels of engagement.